nashjc/nashjc.github.io/_posts/2023-04-01-SpecialPowers.md

 ### John C. Nash   2023-4-1

-In a recent blog post, (??not yet published “Interest-ing Calculations”), I mentioned that Canadian mortgages often need the calculation of an **effective interest rate** that is equivalent to an annual or semi-annual rate.
+In a recent blog post, ([“Interest-ing Calculations"](https://nashjc.github.io/Interest-ingCalculations/)) , I mentioned that Canadian mortgages often need the calculation of an **effective interest rate** that is equivalent to an annual or semi-annual rate.
 For monthly payments of Canadian mortgages, for instance, the usual (fractional) rate *r*<sub>*e*</sub> used to